forslunddavid/dino-memo-fullstack/README.md

-Dinosaur themed memory game for my nieces and nephews.
+A dinosaur themed memory game for my nieces and nephews.

 All Dino images has been rendered with DALL·E 3